Carleton, Penrith

-Carleton is a suburb of the town of Penrith, Cumbria, England, that has seen a huge growth in housing since the 1960s and is, of 2018, still expanding due to the Carleton Meadows, Carleton Manor and Woodberry Heights developments.
+Carleton is a suburb of the town of Penrith, Cumbria, England, that has seen a huge growth in housing since the 1960s.
 It was formerly a separate small village or hamlet one mile east of the centre of Penrith.

 Toponymy

 The name 'Carleton' originates from Old English 'ceorl' or 'carle', 'charle', meaning 'farmer' or 'free peasant' and 'tūn' a 'vill' or 'settlement'; its meaning therefore is "settlement of the farmers".
 The name Carleton, Carlton or Charlton is quite common in England, the nearest other example being the village of Carleton on the outskirts of Carlisle.
 Two more in Cumbria are one close to Egremont and another possible one near Cockermouth.
 All are located near to what were feudal estate centres.
 It has been suggested that these settlements pre-dated the Norman conquest, but this has been challenged and some, at least, may be Norman in nature.

 Carleton Village

-Carleton Village itself is a small line of houses along one side of the A686 road that forms part of the boundary of the town's built up area; at the junction of the A686 and Carleton Road (formerly the A66 road) and a lane leading down to Frenchfield is the Cross Keys Inn (which was for a short time in the early 21st century known as the Carleton Inn and was closed between 2004 and 2008).
+Carleton Village itself is a small line of houses along one side of the A686 road that forms part of the boundary of the town's built up area.
+The Cross Keys Inn is at the junction of the A686 and Carleton Road (formerly the A66 road) and a lane leading down to Frenchfield.
+The inn was for a short time in the early 21st century known as the Carleton Inn and was closed between 2004 and 2008.